aspose-words/Aspose.Words-Documentation/java/getting-started/why-aspose-words/aspose-words-or-docx4j/aspose-words-instead-of-docx4j/_index.md

 ﻿---
-title: How to Use Aspose.Words Instead of Docx4j – Aspose.Words for Java
+title: How to Use Aspose.Words Instead of Docx4j
+second_title: Aspose.Words for Java
 articleTitle: How to Use Aspose.Words Instead of Docx4j
 linktitle: How to Use Aspose.Words Instead of Docx4j
 description: "How to download and install Aspose.Words for Java and what prerequisites have to be met to work with Aspose.Words instead of docx4j."